KooroshSadri/KooroshSadri.github.io/_pages/notes.md

 {% include base_path %}

 A fun, nerdy way to spend time is to wrestle with an interesting mathematical problem.
-Sometimes, after the dust is settled, I find the outcome to be worthy of remembering (by no means, I am assuming that others should feel the same way); and therefore convert the drafty scribbles to a (hopefully) more readable digital file.
+Sometimes, after the dust is settled, I find the outcome to be worthy of remembering (by no means, I am assuming that others should feel the same way); and therefore convert the drafty scribbles to a hopefully more readable (but still full of typos) digital file.
 On this page, you can find a list containing some of those files; it also includes some of my term papers/reports.
 (A 🔒 symbol indicates that the note will not be updated anymore.)

 <br>

 * While studying quantum field theory (QFT for short), one faces many *do-it-yourself* calculations.
 In [this file](../files/notes/011.pdf), I will try to do those calculations as clearly (at least to myself) as possible.
 [Last Update: Jun 2021]

 * 🔒 [This](../files/notes/010.pdf) is the Persian report of my BS thesis (for the electrical engineering course) titled *"Phase Transitions in the Community Detection Problem: An Information Theoretic Approach"*.
+[Last Update: Jun 2021]

+* [Here](../files/notes/009.pdf) you can find a term paper that I wrote a while ago on the issue of rigid body motion in relativstic physics.
+[Last Update: Dec 2020]

+* [This](../files/notes/008.pdf) is a drafty version of many of my calculations in the field of general relativity.
+It contains most of my work for the Physics BS project I did in 2019.
+[Last Update: Nov 2020]

+* 🔒 While working on the Quasi-Inversion project, many little lemmas were proved; [this](..files/notes/007.pdf) is one of them.
+[Last Update: Feb 2021]

+* It is easy to make a paper cylinder but impossible to make a paper sphere.
+"What is the general rule here?"
+I asked [Behzad](https://www.linkedin.com/in/behzadhaghgoo), my high school friend, and he came up with a rather beautiful conjecture; [this](../files/notes/006.pdf) note is a proof for his (generalised) conjecture.
+There are a few open (at least for me) problems here as well (Cf. [Problems](kooroshsadri.github.io/problems) tab).
+[Last Update: ]

+*